ScopeLift/radworks-governor-upgrade/README.md

 #### Scopelint spec compatibility

-Some tests will not show up when running `scopelint spec` because the methods they are testing are inherited in the `RadworksGovernor`.
+Some tests will not show up when running `scopelint spec` because the methods they are testing are inherited in the `RadworksGovernor` and `scopelint` does not show tests on inherited methods.
 In order to get an accurate picture of the tests with `scopelint spec` add an explicit `propose` method to the `RadworksGovernor`.
 It should look like this:

 ```
  function propose(